Atlantic halibut: Habitat

 This marine fish usually lives on the ocean floor at depths between 50 and 2000 m, but it occasionally comes closer to the surface.
 The larvae are pelagic, drifting relatively helplessly, but at around 4 cm, they migrate to the bottom.
 Young between the ages of two and four years live close to the shore, moving into deeper waters as they grow older.

 Geographic distribution

 Found in both the eastern and western portions of the North Atlantic.
 In the western Atlantic, found from southwestern Greenland and Labrador, Canada to Virginia in the USA.
-They are found in the eastern Atlantic around Iceland, the United Kingdom, and northern Europe to Russia.
+They are found in the eastern Atlantic around Iceland, the United Kingdom, Ireland and northern Europe to Russia.
 A map of the Atlantic Halibut's geographic distribution can be found on the Official Website of Massachusetts Division of Marine Fisheries.

 This demersal fish is found ranging from the latitude and longitude coordinates: 79°N - 36°N, 77°W - 55°E.